Serial Numbers

 This camera is a Yashica LM from 1957 from before the commencement of the date code in September.
 It has a body serial number inside near the feed spool, 119xxx, and lens numbers 816xxx (taking) and 812xxx (viewing), all consistent with each other and with the camera's trim.
 It also has a serial number on the nameplate flap over the exposure meter, just like the last LM examples.
 This is 3920xxx.
 Obviously, the nameplate flap has been replaced.
 By date code, the date is February 1959.
 Of the last four Yashica LM examples in my database, three have 5810xxx and one has 5820xxx serial numbers - January and February 1958.
 It doesn’t really prove/disprove anything to do with a date code but it does lend credibility to the idea that spare parts had higher serial numbers than production cameras (we can see from trim and lens serial numbers of other models that 582xxxx numbers come well before 392xxxx numbers).

 Since I wrote this section, contributor Tom Heckhaus has been through his Yashica bits and pieces.
 In the 1980s, Yashica in the US sold off its stock of TLR spares and Tom was one of the purchasers.
 He has three Yashica Mat-EM focusing hood assemblies.
-Until now, the highest EM serial number in my database was EM 7070xxx, July 1967 by my reckoning, and very close to the claimed end date of August 1967.
+Until now, the highest EM serial number in my database was EM 7090xxx, September 1967, and just past the claimed end date of August 1967.
 Tom's three hoods have the following numbers EM 9120238, EM 9120277 and EM 9120286, all suggesting December 1969.
 One of these is below (the number is hard to read but zoomed in, EM 91202xx is clear enough):

 (Image courtesy of Tom Heckhaus)